Remember the day you had to choose what career to choose?

 Being a mentor can help with this.
 You get to interact with someone at a different stage in their career to yours and have experienced differently from your own.
 They may also have worked in other industries than the one you are in hence may provide important information on things you simply had not considered before.

 While the intern benefits from the experience and reference for their resume, you as a mentor also benefit in terms of the skills listed on your resume.
 Your experience as a mentor can be highlighted to your current employer, but also makes you more employable should you be looking for a new job.

-Your resume will be boosted by the data you can provide on KPI’s you were able to achieve through mentoring.
+Also, your resume will be boosted by the data you can provide on KPI’s you were able to achieve through mentoring.
 Your overall performance and how much progress you have made within the company will also imply that you are of greater value to future employers.

 Stressing out about what is to come next is natural.
 Your career requires focus and also requires you to sometimes venture across your walls so that you may learn something new.
 A mentorship program is exactly like that.
 It allows for you to nurture someone from scratch and build them in the vision of the company.
-It is also an important opportunity to get yourself in the company’s radar so that they might promote you for a job well done.
+It is also an important opportunity to get yourself on the company’s radar so that they might promote you for a job well done.